For information on Vocal Jazz auditions, see the Vocal Jazz Auditions page.

 For a listing and description of courses offered in vocal jazz and related subjects, see the Jazz Studies courses page.

-Vocal Jazz Forums are scheduled each Friday afternoon at 3 PM in Lab East (Room 263) in the fall and spring semesters, featuring two or three students with instrumental accompaniment sharing the 50-minute performance, as well as specialized topics of interest.
+Vocal Jazz Forum is scheduled each Friday afternoon at 3 PM in Lab East (Room 263) in the fall and spring semesters, featuring two or three students with instrumental accompaniment sharing the 50-minute performance, as well as specialized topics of interest.
 All vocal jazz majors are expected to be in attendance.

 Vocal Jazz Recitals